 Preparing for your capsule endoscopy

-You can take your usual medicines as normal in the days leading up to the test.
-If you take iron tablets or non steroidal anti inflammatory drugs (such as ibuprofen, diclofenac or celecoxib) your nurse will ask you to stop taking them one week before the test.
+You take your usual medicines as normal in the days leading up to the test.
+Your nurse will ask you to stop taking the following medicines one week before the test:

-You'll be told when to take your regular medication on the day of the test.
-Contact your nurse or doctor about this if you have any other questions.
+Your nurse will tell you when to take your regular medication on the day of the test.
+Contact them about this if you have any questions.

-Instructions vary slightly between hospitals but this is generally what happens.
+Instructions vary slightly between hospitals but the following is generally what happens.

 The day before the test:

-- drink only clear fluids for the rest of the day before the test, this includes black tea and black coffee
+- Drink only clear fluids for the rest of the day – this includes black tea and black coffee.